Rapptz/discord.py/docs/guide/interactions/modals.rst

         await interaction.response.send_modal(FeedbackForm())

-Once a modal is sent, a user has the option to submit values, these should be handled either in an implementation of the :meth:`~discord.ui.Modal.on_submit` method or via :meth:`Modal.wait() <discord.ui.Modal.wait>` in a similar fashion to the :ref:`confirmation prompt View example <guide_interactions_views>`
+Once a modal is sent, a user has the option to submit values.
+These should be handled either in an implementation of the :meth:`~discord.ui.Modal.on_submit` method or via :meth:`Modal.wait() <discord.ui.Modal.wait>`, in a similar fashion to the :ref:`confirmation prompt View example <guide_interactions_views>`.

 .. note::